 Cartoon Collections is the online source for licensing iconic cartoons and offers a searchable online archive with instant licensing and downloads.
-Launched by long-time New Yorker Cartoon Editor and Cartoonbank.com creator Bob Mankoff, the website houses renowned cartoons covering thousands of subjects with collections from The New Yorker, Esquire, Playboy, National Lampoon, Barron’s and The American Bystander, as well as Matt Diffee’s three Rejection Collections books.
+Launched by long-time New Yorker Cartoon Editor and Cartoonbank.com creator Bob Mankoff, the website houses renowned cartoons covering thousands of subjects with collections from The New Yorker, Esquire, Wall Street Journal, National Lampoon, Barron’s and The American Bystander, as well as The Weekly Humorist and Narrative Magazine and Matt Diffee’s three Rejection Collections books.
 Co-founded and backed by cartoon lover and philanthropist Lawrence Benenson, a principal of Benenson Capital Partners, Cartoon Collections is the U.S. companion to CartoonStock, one of the largest digital collections of cartoons in the world.

 “As the platinum level in the cartoon universe, Cartoon Collections will showcase distinguished cartoonists alongside upcoming talent with content that is hilarious, insightful and relevant,” said Mankoff, who last year was named the Cartoon and Humor Editor for Esquire, following a 20-year tenure as Cartoon Editor at The New Yorker.
 “Cartoons are the artwork of the people.
 We not only want to preserve the art form, we want to champion cartoonists by supporting them directly and creating new opportunities to ensure cartoons live on.”